Healthdirect Free Australian health advice you can count on.

 What are the symptoms of trichomoniasis?

-Symptoms of trichomoniasis usually start 4 – 20 days after you have been infected and can include:
+Symptoms of trichomoniasis usually start 4 to 20 days after you have been infected and can include:

-Some people don't have any symptoms, especially males.
-Even if you don't have symptoms, you can still pass the infection to partners.
+Some people do not have any symptoms, especially males.
+You can still pass the infection to partners even if you do not have symptoms.

 Your doctor may recommend testing for other sexually transmitted infections (STIs) at the same time.